foldright/auto-pipeline/README.md

 ## quick examples

-below is a brief introduction. please check the [examples project](auto-pipeline-examples) and it's test cases for details.
+below is a brief introduction. please check the [examples project](auto-pipeline-examples), and it's test cases for details.

 ## quick start